-Proposals that would preserve, conserve or enhance the existing open spaces, trees and hedgerows in order to promote and support wildlife and biodiversity will be supported.
+To maintain, enhance and increase existing open spaces, trees and hedgerows in order to promote and support wildlife and biodiversity.
+Policy NEI.I Protecting Biodiversity The conservation, restoration and enhancement of biodiversity, including that found in open spaces, trees and hedgerows, in order to promote and support wildlife and other forms of bio diversity will be supported.
 Additionally, proposals for the creation of small wetland or other nature reserves and which maintain and enhance streams and open watercourses will be supported.
 Given its long history in a very rural setting, Ledbury is rich in open spaces and wildlife habitats that contribute to the distinctive character and setting of the town and the surrounding countryside, which are demonstrably enjoyed by the population.
 The community has a clear and overwhelming desire to protect the existing wildlife habitats and level of open space in the town.